-Fields Description Informer devices contain a Display tab to configure the operation of a Display Tab scrolling message display.
+Fields Description Display Tab Informer devices contain a Display tab to configure the operation of a scrolling message display.
 The scrolling message display is an optional accessory that attaches to the Informer to display text messages on a large overhead LED display.
-Display Mass Notification C Timed 0 Display Time/Date when expired Mode: Configures how the message is displayed.
+Presson Activities Temples X Functor Distle Mean Hollington () Functor Distle Station () Functor Find Station () Find Find Station () Find Temple Find () Find () Find Temple Find () Find Temple Find () Nexuse Nexuse Nexus Section 1 Freedom 1 Court Mode: Configures how the message is displayed.
 Color: Sets the color of the displayed text.
 Duration: Sets how long the message is displayed: While Armed: Message is displayed while the unit is armed.
 Choose this option to display the message for the duration of function activation.
 Until Reset: Displays the message until a Master Reset command is sent or the Reset button is pressed.
 Timed: Displays message for a fixed-time duration Display Time/Date when expire: Check to display the time and date during standby.
 If this option is not checked, the display is blank during standby.
-Font Selection: Normal: Standard height and width Full Height: For multiple line displays the height is adjusted to the full height of the display Wide: Characters displayed slightly wider than the standard font Double Wide: Characters displayed double the standard width Message: Enter the message to display in the Message box.
-Keep message short and to the point.
-Mass Requires CommanderOne®.
-Informs CommanderOne that the activation Notification template was activated.
-You can use to activate other MNS Systems.
-Tab
+Normal: Standard height and width Full Height: For multiple-line displays, the height is adjusted to the full height of the display Wide: Characters displayed slightly wider than the standard font Double Wide: Characters displayed double the standard width Message: Enter the message to display in the Message box.
+Keep the messages short and to the point.
+Mass Notification Tab Requires CommanderOne ® .
+Informs CommanderOne ® that the activation template was activated.
+Use it to activate other MNS Systems.

-- 3. Enter the name of the Activation Template in the Name field. - Click Add > to add the RTUs from the Individual, Zone Group A, and Zone Group B list boxes. - 5.
+- 3. Enter the name of the Activation Template in the Name field. - 4.
+Click Add > to add the RTUs from the Individual, Zone Group A, and Zone Group B list boxes. - 5.
 Click the Function arrow to select the function to be sounded. - 6.
 Optional: Select the Repeat All Call 3 times to Enable all call repeats (typically used for radio systems).

-- 7. Select Auto-Poll after Activation for Commander to poll each site after sending the activation command.
+- 7. Select Auto-Poll after Activation for Commander® to poll each site after sending the activation command.
 Allows system status to be automatically updated after alerts. - 8.
 Optional: Click Select Message to add to a list of digital voice messages to be played during the DYNAMIC VOICE function.